dprojects/getDimensions/Demo/README.md

 ## Demo001_features

 This demo shows all the stable features supported by the macro.
-Also I use this demo for testing macro purposes.
+Also, I use this demo for testing macro purposes.

 ![demo001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/demo001/s001.png)

-    **Tests passed:** If the final report look like below it is higly possible that all features are working fine and there is no broken functionality.
+**Tests passed:** If the final report looks like below, it is highly possible that all features are working fine and there is no broken functionality.

 ![demo001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/demo001/s002.png)

 ## Demo002_cube

 This is sample furniture I made in my garage.
-So this is real-life project made with FreeCAD and this macro.
-The furniture is made using FreeCAD Cube objects as I usually do for my private purposes (hobby).
+So, this is real-life project made with FreeCAD and this macro.
+The furniture is made using FreeCAD Cube objects, as I usually do for my private purposes (hobby).

 ![demo002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/demo002/s001.png)